GSA/digitalgov.gov/content/topics/design/_index.md

 # populate the topic-collection template with featured links
 data:
-  header:
-    title: "Design"
-    deck: "Understand how and why design impacts user experience"
   contents:
-    summary: "Guidance, resources, and community to help you use design to create government websites that meet customer needs, work well on any device, and follow federal web requirements."
     legislation:
       name: "21st Century Integrated Digital Experience Act"
       description: ""